Search

 What is a Roth IRA & how does it work?

-A Roth IRA is an individual retirement account you can open on your own at any time, regardless if you have an employer, are self-employed or own a business—as long as you or your spouse have earned income and you're under the IRS income limit.
+A Roth IRA is an individual retirement account you can open on your own at any time, regardless of whether you have an employer, are self-employed or own a business.
+The only requirement is that you or your spouse must have earned income and be under the IRS income limit.

 Roth IRAs have annual contribution limits:

 While both of these accounts help you save for retirement, SEP IRAs and Roth IRAs don't operate in the same ways.
 When you contribute to a SEP, you're doing so as an employer, even if you're self-employed.
 Meanwhile, any individual can contribute to a Roth IRA.
-Depending on if and how many employees you have, this can mean a difference in the level of set-up and maintenance work required.
+Depending on whether you have employees—and how many—this can mean a difference in the level of set-up and maintenance work required.
 They also differ in their contribution limits, their tax implications and their distribution rules.

 The IRS limits how much you can contribute in total to all of your personally held traditional and Roth IRAs to the annual limit, with the exception of rollovers.